GoogleCloudPlatform/emblem/docs/decisions.md

 See [this GitHub issue](https://github.com/GoogleCloudPlatform/emblem/issues/37) for more information.

+### Rationale
+Templates often mirror API actions (`create`, `read`, `update`, `delete`, etc).
+Since the API itself is organized by data types (e.g. `users`, `donations`, `causes`, etc), we saw it fit to mirror that information hierarchy here.

+### Revision Criteria
+We will review this decision if the number of templates per file becomes difficult to manage and/or keep track of.

+We may also review this decision if large changes to the API occur.
+However, we are not expecting any such changes.

 ## Decision: Use a one-folder-level split for Flask view functions

-In order to organize our Flask view functions, we decided to **use a single folder level split combined with Flask blueprints**, accepting that this may be subject to revision in the future.
+In order to organize our Flask view functions, we decided to **use a single folder level split combined with Flask blueprints**.

 Concretely, our _views_ file architecture might look like this:
 ```